-Planning a genealogy research trip requires a different approach than a Germany vacation just to experience the country of your German ancestors.
-Thus, it is important to know what you want to get out of your ancestry-inspired trip to Germany and what your goals are.
+A genealogy research trip requires a different planning approach than a more general Germany vacation.
+Thus, it is important to know what you want to get out of your ancestry-inspired trip to Germany.
+Or in other words: what your goals are.

 Furthermore, most of us only have limited time available for a trip to Germany.
 If you like to visit other cities and countries in Europe as well, for example Paris in France, you will be even more squeezed for time.

 Thus, it’s crucial to make a travel plan of exactly what you want to see and do when you are on your heritage trip.
 This way, you will avoid disappointments and make the most of your limited time.